Reviewing Hugo Boss (OTCMKTS:BOSSY) and Kontoor Brands (NYSE:KTB)

-Kontoor Brands (NYSE:KTB – Get Free Report) and Hugo Boss (OTCMKTS:BOSSY – Get Free Report) are both mid-cap consumer cyclical companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their profitability, dividends, earnings, valuation, risk, analyst recommendations and institutional ownership.
+Kontoor Brands (NYSE:KTB – Get Free Report) and Hugo Boss (OTCMKTS:BOSSY – Get Free Report) are both mid-cap consumer cyclical companies, but which is the better business?
+We will compare the two companies based on the strength of their dividends, analyst recommendations, valuation, profitability, earnings, institutional ownership and risk.

+Kontoor Brands pays an annual dividend of $2.00 per share and has a dividend yield of 2.7%.
+Hugo Boss pays an annual dividend of $0.19 per share and has a dividend yield of 2.2%.
+Kontoor Brands pays out 50.6% of its earnings in the form of a dividend.
+Hugo Boss pays out 23.2% of its earnings in the form of a dividend.
+Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.

-Kontoor Brands has a beta of 1.16, meaning that its share price is 16% more volatile than the S&P 500.
-Comparatively, Hugo Boss has a beta of 1.19, meaning that its share price is 19% more volatile than the S&P 500.
+Kontoor Brands has a beta of 1.16, indicating that its share price is 16% more volatile than the S&P 500.
+Comparatively, Hugo Boss has a beta of 1.19, indicating that its share price is 19% more volatile than the S&P 500.

 Analyst Recommendations